dxe4/xls_to_mysql_insert/README.md

     Create sql insert files from excel files git clone https://github.com/papaloizouc/xls_to_mysql_insert.git

     Tested on windows xp 32bit and arch linux.
     You only have to install python3.3.

 If for some reason the sh/bat file won't work you here's the instructions to get the libraries you need:

-#Windows
+    Windows (optional)

     download python3.3
     download http://python-distribute.org/distribute_setup.py
     run python distribute_setup.py (on windows you may have to add to path C:\Python33) run C:\Python33\Scripts\easy_install xlrd

-#Linux
+    Linux (optional)

     download python3.3
     wget http://python-distribute.org/distribute_setup.py
     python3.3 distribute_setup.py